950 Tree Saplings Distributed at a Planting Ceremony in Oetfo, Oben

 Regional Secretary of Education and Social Solidarity Ms. Abelina da Costa remarked that she was grateful to be visiting Oben for the first time and was struck by the attractiveness of the area.
 She was also very impressed with the unique water conservation methods that were being implemented and encouraged the community to conserve the forests.
 This she felt would enhance the potential for agricultural and tourism development in Oben.

-ESIA and ESMP for Rural Roads Rehabilitation Projects
+ESIA and ESMP for Water Supply Projects